ocanzillon/angular-breadcrumb/README.md

 tags:
   - Angular

-introduction: 'Show a hierarchical breadcrumb in an Angular application configured in the route definition'
+introduction: 'Show a hierarchical and dynamic breadcrumb in an Angular application configured in the route definition'
 ---

 # Angular Breadcrumb application